martinaliberatoscioli/ArucoDrone_Marker_Detection_and_Trajectory_Tracking_System/README.md

 ## Modifications to the World and Drone
 We customized the simulation environment by modifying the drone type to include a camera.
 We added an ArUco marker supported by a parallelepiped to enhance its visibility from the camera.

 ## Approach Script
 We implemented a script that initially positions the drone 6 meters away from the marker.
 The drone approaches to 1 meter from the marker to begin detection.

 ## Contributing
-If you wish to contribute to the project, feel free to fork the repository and submit a pull request.
+If you wish to contribute, feel free to fork the repository and submit a pull request.

 ## License
 This project is distributed under the MIT License.
 See the LICENSE file for more details.

 ## ISTRUZIONI
 1. le cartelle **arucotag** e **x500_mono_cam** una volta clonato il repository devono essere spostate in /PX4-Autopilot/Tools/simulation/gz/models